Randy Arozarena Player Props: Rays vs. Guardians

 Randy Arozarena At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 25th, and he is 83rd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 75th, his on-base percentage ranks 22nd, and he is 83rd in the league in slugging.

-- Arozarena will look to extend his five-game hitting streak.
-He's batting .316 over the course of his last games.
+- Arozarena is batting .316 during his last outings and is on a six-game hitting streak.

-- In 40 games this year (35.7%), Arozarena has picked up an RBI, and in 14 of those games (12.5%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- In 36.3% of his games this year, Arozarena has picked up at least one RBI.
+In 14 of those games (12.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in eight contests.

-- He has scored in 53 games this season, with multiple runs 12 times.
+- In 54 of 113 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.